Welcome to Thame Hockey Club Juniors

 A drink is essential and a snack such as a piece of fruit or a cereal bar may also prove useful.
 We can lend them a stick.

-If you have any questions or comments about the junior training, you can contact Vicky Wheeldon via the contact details.
+If you have any questions or comments about the junior training, you can contact Vicky Wheeldon via the contact details provided on the website.